xieyuheng/inner/notes/00001-the-principle-of-type-theory.md

     If we do not have named clause, we can use order of clauses and index, but the resulting proof might be hard to understand.

-  In Prolog, we only care about searching for what can be inferenced, but do not care about writing down how a conclusion is inferenced, and let the machine check our proof.
+  In Prolog, we only care about searching for propositions that can be inferenced, but do not care about writing down how a proposition is inferenced, and let the machine check our proof.

+# After thoughts

+Remember the principle, but do not be limited by one or two specifics.